cdunefsky/cdunefsky.github.io/resume.md

 ### Education

 **University of North Carolina at Greensboro** <span style="float: right; ">Expected December 2021</span>
 Master of Science Candidate, Library Science with a concentration in Public Libraries and Archives
+Specialized in Archives and Public Libraries

 **University of North Carolina at Chapel Hill** <span style="float: right; ">December 2018</span>
-Bachelor of Arts, Major: Gender and Women Studies in American History, Minor: Art History
+Bachelor of Arts in History
-Blah
+Specialized in American History with a concentration in Women’s and Gender History

 **Montgomery College at Rockville, Maryland** <span style="float: right; ">May 2017</span>
 Associate of Arts, Humanities Focus